 CT logs utilize a crypto mechanism called Merkle Tree Hash that doesn’t allow modification or deletion of entries, so once posted they become visible to the public.
 Also, CT does introduce some privacy and security risks due to the ability for an attacker (with the help of CT logs) to conduct reconnaissance and extract info. in potentially mounting an attack.
 Because a discussion of such risks is outside the scope of this blog, I will discuss that issue in a separate post.

 Without Certificate Transparency, it would be difficult for a legitimate domain owner to detect whether an authorized but undocumented or otherwise unexpected certificate was issued for their domain.
 Also, Certificate Transparency enables a legitimate domain owner to determine in a timely manner if any unauthorized certificate(s) were ever issued as part of a security compromise or breach.

 While Certificate Transparency is an important tool in detecting and preventing the abuse of root certificates, it is not the only tool.
-It is also critical that you protect the entire certificate lifecycle for all machine identities used in your organizations.
+It is also critical that you manage and protect the entire certificate lifecycle for all machine identities used in your organizations.
 To learn more about how you can do that, click here.